orchetect/OSCKit/Examples/Custom Type Example/README.md

 This example demonstrates conforming a custom type to become OSC codable as an OSC message value.

+It will build for all platforms including macOS, iOS, tvOS and visionOS, and can be run in device simulators.

+## Disclaimer

 > [!IMPORTANT]
 >
 > This is an advanced feature and _**in almost every use case**_, it is not necessary to conform a custom type.